-If a kid has really low blood sugar, he or she might need a glucagon shot.
-Glucagon (say: gloo-kuh-gon) is a hormone that helps raise blood sugar levels very quickly.
+A kid who has really low blood sugar might need a glucagon shot.
+Glucagon (say: GLOO-kuh-gon) is a hormone that helps raise blood sugar levels very quickly.
 Your doctor will tell your parents about these shots and explain how and when to give you one.
 It also might be a good idea for older brothers and sisters, babysitters, teachers, and other adults who take care of you to know about these shots.
 Everyone also should know when to call 911 because of a diabetes emergency.

 And what can you do to prevent a diabetes emergency?
 You guessed it: Take your medicine just as the doctor tells you!

 |National Institute of Diabetes and Digestive and Kidney Diseases This group conducts and supports research on many serious diseases affecting public health.|

 |American Diabetes Association (ADA) The ADA website includes news, information, tips, and recipes for people with diabetes.|

 |Children With Diabetes This website offers true stories about kids and teens who have diabetes.|

 |Joslin Diabetes Center The website of this Boston-based center has information about how to monitor blood sugar and manage diabetes.|

 |Juvenile Diabetes Research Foundation International (JDRF) JDRF's mission is to find a cure for diabetes and its complications through the support of research.|

 |When Blood Sugar Is Too High Too much glucose in the blood can be unhealthy.
 Learn more about what to do when blood sugar is too high in this article for kids.|